calum-chamberlain/calum-chamberlain.github.io/research.md

 Southern Alps Micro-earthquake Borehole Array (SAMBA) is a network of 13 seismometers deployed in the central Southern Alps to monitor micro-seismicity on and near the Alpine Fault.
-The SAMBA deployment began in late 2008 under the Marsden project: "Putting a spethoscope on the Alpine Fault".
-The initial deployment and data analysis formed was completed by Dr. Carolin Boese during here PhD at Victoria Unversity of Wellington.
+The SAMBA deployment began in late 2008 under the Royal Society of New Zealand, Marsden funded project: "Putting a stethoscope on the Alpine Fault".
+The initial deployment and data analysis formed was completed by Dr. Carolin Boese during here PhD at Victoria University of Wellington.
 The network has since been maintained and added to during my PhD tenure.

 <div style="text-align:center">